cosmoss-jigu/rsti/README.md

 ## Setup notes
 RSTI uses a fork of Apple's LLVM, and thus this will only work on an Apple macOS machine with an ARM processor.
 This has been tested on an Apple Mac Mini M1.
+You also need to:
+1. Disable System Integrity Protection (https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection)
+2. Run this command to enable arm64e compilation to support Pointer Authentication instructions: ```sudo nvram boot-args=-arm64e_preview_abi```

 ## How to compile RSTI
 ```bash